 Psychotherapy with Adolescents & Adults

-My name is Christo Raines and I am a psychologist resident at Portland Mental Health and Wellness under the supervision of Len Kaufman, PhD.
+My name is Christo Raines and I am a qualified mental health practitioner at Portland Mental Health and Wellness under the supervision of Len Kaufman, PhD.

 I received my doctorate in counseling psychology from the University of Wisconsin-Madison in August 2019.
-I completed my pre-doctoral internship at the University of Michigan’s counseling center.
+I completed my pre-doctoral internship at the University of Michigan’s counseling center and I completed my residency at Portland Mental Health & Wellness in 2021.
 Previously I have also provided therapy at university counseling centers, community mental health centers, an outpatient medical clinic, and a veteran’s hospital.

 I have a warm and collaborative style that is rooted in establishing an empathic relationship.
 I aspire to facilitate a therapy connection in which people feel welcomed and empowered to authentically express themselves, make meaning, grow, and deepen their self-understanding.